Duncan Robinson NBA Preview vs. the Bulls

 Bulls 2022-23 Defensive Insights

-- Defensively, the Bulls conceded 111.8 points per game last year, seventh in the NBA.
+- The Bulls were seventh in the league last season, giving up 111.8 points per game.

-- The Bulls conceded 43.3 rebounds on average last year, 15th in the league.
+- The Bulls gave up 43.3 rebounds on average last year, 15th in the league.

-- The Bulls gave up 26.0 assists per game last year (22nd in the NBA).
+- In terms of assists, the Bulls gave up 26 per contest last season, ranking them 22nd in the league.

-- Looking at three-point defense, the Bulls were 29th in the league last season, allowing 13.2 makes per game.
+- On defense, the Bulls gave up 13.2 made three-pointers per game last year, 29th in the league.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!